Information Center

 Are you going to hire local whenever possible?

 Yes, local hires are critical in ensuring a stable work force and supporting our local economy.
 It is important to maximize our local/regional hires.
-We plan to have local Mine Safety and Health Act (MSHA) trainings and other job trainings that will help the work force be ready for job opportunities.
+We plan to have local Mine Safety and Health Act (MSHA) trainings and other job trainings that will help the work force prepare for job opportunities.

 Tintina Montana Inc. – Black Butte Copper Project’s Innovative Mine Operating Permit Application Submitted